INMED

 • Role of policy, health planning, and the planning cycle

-At the completion of the Emergency Pandemic Control Course, participants will be able to demonstrate using case-studies and simulation:
+At the completion of the Communicable Disease Control Course, participants will be able to demonstrate using case-studies and simulation:

-• Long-range mitigation of risk factors associated with epidemics
+• Long-range mitigation of risk factors associated with communicable diseases.

-• Effective measures to investigate causes of epidemics
+• Effective measures to investigate causes of communicable diseases.

 Today’s world has more international refugees seeking relief and asylum than at any time since the end of WWII.
 Eighty-six percent of refugees are hosted in developing countries, severely straining existing social infrastructures.
 This course will introduce the principles of international refugee care, including the four recognized phases: pre-emergency/mitigation phase, emergency phase, post-emergency/maintenance phase, and the resolution/repatriation phase.
 Throughout these phases, refugee care leaders must attend to complex issues over security, dependency, mental health, location of settlements, and host-refugee relationships.